 18207 Meandering Way Dallas Texas 75252

-DFWCityhomes is an established flat fee MLS listing service and full service real estate company that represents buyers and sellers at a fraction of the cost.
-Our clients receive a full service experience with agent representation at all service levels and our simplified process is hassle free, proven, and effective.
+DFWCityhomes is an established Flat Fee MLS Listing Service and Full Service Real Estate company that represents buyers and sellers at a fraction of the cost.
+Our clients receive a full service experience with Realtor® agent representation at all service levels and our simplified process is hassle free, proven, and effective.

 The Texas city known as Big D has more than enough room for those planning to move to Dallas, Texas.
 Business opportunities, Quality, Affordable Housing, Higher Education, Arts and entertainment, Friendly neighbors.
 More than 500 people move to the greater Dallas area each day from every part of the nation and the world for reasons as varied as they are.
 But the fact is that Dallas is big enough for all of them.
 Whatever the reason for considering Dallas, resources are available to help you understand why 6 million people now call Dallas home.
 Hurry up though.
 Someone else just arrived while you were reading this.
 Located in North Texas, Dallas is the main core of the largest inland metropolitan area in the United States that lacks any navigable link to the sea.
 Dallas and nearby Fort Worth were developed due to the construction of major railroad lines through the area allowing access to cotton, cattle, and later oil in North and East Texas.